openedx-unsupported/devstack/README.rst

 This broke my existing Devstack!
 ********************************
-Try posting on Discourse or Slack to see if you have the same issue as any others.
+ See if the troubleshooting of this readme can help resolve your broken devstack first, then try posting on the `Open edX forums <https://discuss.openedx.org>`__ to see if you have the same issue as any others.
 If you think you have found a bug, file a CR ticket.

 I’m getting errors related to ports already being used.
 *******************************************************